cmsodi/satdh/articles/Overview-of-the-Space-Sector-Trends-and-Future-Directions/index.md

 ### Investing in New Propulsion Technologies

 Along with the improvement of reusable rockets, investment in novel propulsion technologies has increased.
 New propulsion technologies, ranging from electric propulsion to nuclear-powered systems, are being researched to provide more efficient and cost-effective alternatives for space travel.
-These technologies have the potential to revolutionize the space industry and make future trips to the moon, Mars, and beyond possible.
+These technologies have the potential to revolutionize the space industry and make future trips to the moon, Mars and beyond possible.

 ## Space Debris and Mitigation